Acurast/nodejs-mobile/doc/api/webstreams.md

     description: This class is now exposed on the global object.
 -->

-The `WritableStreamDefaultController` manage's the {WritableStream}'s internal state.
+The `WritableStreamDefaultController` manages the {WritableStream}'s internal state.

 #### `writableStreamDefaultController.error([error])`